sscharfenberg/progressbar/README.md

 });
 ```

+While `progressbar` was developed and tested for `InertiaJS`, it should work - as the precursor `nprogress` - with other Ajax link libraries like Turbolinks or Pjax.

 ## CSS

 You need to import/add the CSS needed for the progressbar.
 The javascript does not contain the CSS styles.